devrohityadav/sample/README.md

 - React client runs on port 3000
 - Server runs on port 8080

-# How to Start development mode -- Linux
+# How to Start development mode

 npm run dev

-# How to Start development mode -- Windows

-- [Step 1]: In one cmd prompt run "npm run client"
-- [Step 2]: In another cmd prompt run "NODE_ENV=development nodemon src/\*.js"

-# How to build the react client
+# How to build

 npm run build

 # How to deploy the microservice

-- Build the react client
+- Build the project
   - npm run build
 - Deploy!